-Watercolour tattoos are created using the same high-quality pigments as any other tattoo.
+✅ Truth: Watercolour tattoos use the same high-quality tattoo inks as any other style.

 In traditional tattooing, outlines are essential.
 These dark lines provide structure, guide the eye through the design, and help the tattoo maintain its shape as time goes on.
 Outlines can make the art pop, especially when using bright colors, and they ensure clarity and longevity of the tattoo.